ampproject/amp.dev/pages/content/amp-dev/documentation/courses/beginning-course-small/index.md

 The red box above indicates the online editor where you will be typing HTML and CSS.
 The green box indicates the button that will take you to the live version of the page you are creating.
 The yellow box is the button that lets you create a copy of this project and edit it.
 The blue box indicates the files that you have available.
 In the assets folder, you can find your images.

 Throughout these courses, you will need various images to complete the exercises.
 All of the images you need to complete these courses are contained within our Glitch projects.
 To view the images in your project, click on the assets entry in the list of files on the left-hand side of the Glitch editor.
 To get the link to any single image, select the image from the list of assets on the right-hand side.
-Click the “copy” button next to the URL in the pop-up that appears.
+Click the "copy" button next to the URL in the pop-up that appears.
 You can then use that link anywhere an image is needed.

 {{ image('/static/img/courses/beginner/image8.png', 1686, 936,  align='center', caption='The assets view in Glitch') }}